inquam/php-ml-language-classification/README.md

 # Example
 > ./languageClassification.php "Hello everyone" "Hur mycket är klockan?"
 "Wie viel kostet dieser Computer?"
 "El toro" "min computer starter ikke, og det gør mig skør"

+Note that the script does not use all available languages.
+That is overwritten further down the script to speed training up.